isagaco/cordova-plugin-googlemaps-2/README.md

   ```

 ### iOS
 This plugin uses Cocoapods since Version 2.8.0 to add GoogleMaps as a dependency.
+Before it was integrated by a [repository clone](https://github.com/mapsplugin/cordova-plugin-googlemaps-sdk) and was at least updated to version 3.9.0.
 Which version of GoogleMaps is used depends on the iOS deployment target you set in your config.xml with `<preference name="deployment-target" value="..." />`.

 The deployment-target 13.4 would use GoogleMaps 7.4.0.